felixangell/kpd/README.md

 # krug
-krug is a compiled programming language
+Krug is a compiled programming language

 ## under the hood
 this is a brief run-down of the architecture